 The maximum number of credits for courses that you can enroll in each semester is 20 credits (Japanese language courses are included in this number).
+However, this does not include the number of credits for courses that you enroll in as voluntary courses.
 Even in the second year or above, the maximum is 20 credits, regardless of whether you have courses that you did not pass or that you did not enroll in during the previous academic year.
 Enroll in courses by placing the utmost priority on the required courses for which you have not yet obtained credits.